 4 North Carolina History CenterNew BernSee on map

 Transporting visitors to 1835, the museum’s Pepsi Family Center (named for the drink invented here in New Bern) allows guests to become characters in the story of this river city’s early days.
 Learn about the culture of the era by helping a shopkeeper find supplies, distilling turpentine from pine sap and piecing together quilt squares.
+This center is an essential part of the Tryon Palace experience.

 5 Museum of the Cherokee Indian